SteeltoeOSS/Documentation/api/v4/configuration/encryption-resolver.md

 >NOTE: This shared key should not be part of any repository but should be passed in some other way to the application.

-For assymetric configuration the configuration should be as follows:
+For asymmetric encryption, the configuration should be as follows:
 ```json
 {
   "Encrypt": {